floschu/control/README.md

         }
     }

-    override fun reduce(previousState: State, mutation: Mutation): State = when (mutation) {
+    // every mutation is used to reduce the previous state to a new state that is then published to the view override fun reduce(previousState: State, mutation: Mutation): State = when (mutation) {
         is Mutation.SetMutatedValue -> previousState.copy(value = mutation.mutatedValue)
     }